ericdevcire/StripTease/README.md

 SUPPORT

-Feel free to support this project! if you like and find StripTease useful, you can buy me a coffee here:
+Feel free to help this project! if you like and find StripTease useful, you can buy me a coffee here:

 https://ko-fi.com/ericire58504